jon-chow/char-scraper/README.md

 $ make run characters amber lisa
 ```

-For characters with multi-word names, wrap their name around quotations.
+For characters with multi-word names, wrap their name around quotations (Python) or use hyphens (Make).
 For example, to scrape `"Kaedehara Kazuha"` and `"Kamisato Ayaka"`, run the following command:

 #### With Python:
 ```bash